Novel scaling limits for critical inhomogeneous random graphs: Introduction

-Theorem \ref{thm-prop-(3,4)} states that the high-weight vertices play an essential role in the critical regime.
-Indeed, we shall see that in the subcritical regime, with high probability, $\Cmax=\cluster(1)$, so that $\prob(1\in \Cmax)=1-o(1)$, while $\prob(i\in \Cmax)=o(1)$ for $i>1$.
-In the supercritical regime, instead, $\prob(i\in \Cmax)=1-o(1)$ for every $i\geq 1$ fixed.
+Theorem~\ref{thm-prop-3,4} states that the high-weight vertices play an essential role in the critical regime.
+Indeed, we shall see that in the subcritical regime, with high probability, $\Cmax=\cluster(1)$, so that $\prob(1\in\Cmax)=1-o(1)$, while $\prob(i\in\Cmax)=o(1)$ for $i>1$.
+In the supercritical regime, instead, $\prob(i\in\Cmax)=1-o(1)$ for every $i\geq1$ fixed.
 Thus, the critical regime is precisely the regime where the high-weight vertices start to form connections.
-Informally, this can be phrased as `power to the wealthy'.
-Theorem \ref{thm-prop-(3,4)} should be contrasted with the situation when $\expec[W^3]<\infty$ studied in \cite{BhaHofLee09a,Turo09}, where the probability that any specific vertex is an element of $\Cmax$ is negligible, and, instead, the largest cluster is born out of many trials each having a small probability.
-This can be informally phrased as `power to the masses'.
+Informally, this can be phrased as ``power to the wealthy.''
+Theorem~\ref{thm-prop-3,4} should be contrasted with the situation when $\expec[W^3]<\infty$ studied in~\cite{BhaHofLee09a,Turo09}, where the probability that any specific vertex is an element of $\Cmax$ is negligible, and, instead, the largest cluster is born out of many trials each having a small probability.
+This can be informally phrased as ``power to the masses.''

-The following theorem, which \ch{is a crucial ingredient in the proof of Theorem \ref{thm-WC-(3,4)},} essentially says that, for each fixed $\lambda$, the maximal size components are those attached to the largest weight vertices:
+The following theorem, which is a crucial ingredient in the proof of Theorem~\ref{thm-WC-3,4}, essentially says that, for each fixed $\lambda$, the maximal size components are those attached to the largest weight vertices: \begin{Theorem}[(Large clusters contain a high-weight vertex)] Assume that the conditions in Theorem~\ref{thm-WC-3,4} hold.
+Then: